wangjingsha/nexent/CONTRIBUTING.md

 - Any additional context or screenshots.

 Our team will review your PR and provide feedback.
 Collaboration makes the magic happen! ✨

+### Protected Branches and Code Owner Reviews

+When submitting changes to protected branches (like `main`), please note the following requirements:

+1. **Code Owner Review Required**
+   - The PR will automatically request reviews from relevant code owners
+   - You cannot approve your own PR
+   - Code owner approval is mandatory

+2. **Multiple Approvals Required**
+   - At least 2 approvals are required (including code owner approval)
+   - All CI checks must pass (lint, test, build, etc.)

+3. **Merge Process**
+   - After submitting the PR, the system will automatically request code owner reviews
+   - At least two approvals (including code owner) are needed
+   - The "Merge" button will only become available after all requirements are met

+4. **Restrictions**
+   - You cannot bypass reviews or force merge
+   - Direct pushes to protected branches are not allowed
+   - Self-approvals are not valid

 ---